ShimnaA/Association_Reinforcement/README.md

     - Ad 5 is the most clicked one
     - The Algorithm get the result in 1000 samples
     - The Algorithm is not able to find the result in 500 samples

+***Thompson Sampling***
+     - Dataset : Ads_CTR_Optimisation.csv  (Simulation of online user clicks)

+     - Implement the Algorithm
+     - Thompson Sampling algorithm is quicker than UCB.
+     - With 500 Samples, itself we could make out that Ad5 outweighs all the other

 --------------------------------------------------